rsyncOSX/RsyncUIdocs/content/post/Snapshots.md

 Selecting the `Tag` button evaluates all snapshots based on the date withing the log record.
 Based and the selected plan and date, snapshots are either tagged with keep or delete.
 Snapshots which are tagged with delete are also preselected for delete.
 To actually delete the marked snapshots require to select the Delete button.

+Even if all snapshots are tagged for delete, the first and last snapshot are not deleted.
+The first and last snapshot are removed from the delete list as part of preparation (internal) of delete.

 The plan is based upon three parts where the parameter `plan` has an effect on **previous months (and years)**:

 - **the current week**